CanaryWharf/HongKong-Screeps/README.md

-# Scripts for my screeps
+Scripts for my screeps game.